NEU-ABLE-LAB/SurveyJs-HomeAssistant-Card/README.md

 4. timer: [`Documentation`](https://www.home-assistant.io/integrations/timer/)
    - Timer helper is used for two purposes in our project, one is for countdown timer for surveyjs form submission and another one is for notification timer

-Note: The reason for using helper functions instead of sensor entities for all purposes is that state changes with sensor entities are not permanent and data is not saved in the homeassistant database.
+**Note**: The reason for using helper functions instead of sensor entities for all purposes is that state changes with sensor entities are not permanent and data is not saved in the homeassistant database.

 ### Card Configuration